cube3power/atsd/rule-engine/variables.md

 ### Filter

-Variables **cannot** be included in the [filter](filters.md) expression because filters are evaluated prior to the command is assigned to windows.
+Variables **cannot** be included in a [filter](filters.md) expression because filters are evaluated prior to the command being added to a window.

 ## Data Types